-(Board of) Variance
+(Board of)Variance

-The Board of Variance is a citizens' advisory board which consists of five members appointed by Council.
+The Board of Variance is citizens' advisory board which consists of five members appointed by Council.
 The Board of Variance is established pursuant to the Local Government Act which allows the board to consider variances which are, in the opinion of the board, both minor and cause the applicant hardship if required to conform to zoning requirements.
+A person may make an application for a variance to the Board only if the application of these general regulations to their particular site would impose a hardship and would be considered minor.
 The Board of Variance cannot vary the use or density on any site.